codio-templates/processing-demo/.guides/content/Inheritance-Lab-4-f37f.md

     endShape(CLOSE);
 ```

 Now we need to define `calculateLength`, which will return a float.
 Increment the `time` attribute by `.0.01`.
 This amount represents the speed of the animation.
 Increase the amount to increase the speed, decrease it to slow down the animation.
-The variable `length` represents the new distance between the vertex and the center of the polygon. `sin` is used because this function will return a value between -1 and 1.
-When the result is positive, the polygon grows.
-When the result is negative, the polygon shrinks.
+The variable `length` represents the new distance between the vertex and the center of the hexagon. `sin` is used because this function will return a value between -1 and 1.
+When the result is positive, the hexagon grows.
+When the result is negative, the hexagon shrinks.
 This will create a never-ending animation.
 It is important to multiply `sin(time)` by `getRadius()`.
-If not, maximum size the polygon can have is 1 pixel.
+If not, maximum size the hexagon can have is 1 pixel.
 Return `length` so it can be used to calculate the coordinate pairs for each vertex.

 ```java
   public float calculateLength() {